Bilie/overlapping-content-css-grid/README.md

 }
 ```

-This way the direct children of the content container will be centered by default.

-Whenever we want our content to span edge to edge, we can add a special class to it:
+Whenever we want our content to span edge to edge, we can add a special class to the HTML element:

 ```css
 .fullscreen {